youngbryanyu/simple-app-config/README.md

 ### ENV_DIR
 The `ENV_DIR` environment variable can be set to specify a custom path to the `.env` file.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.

-If the path specified by `ENV_DIR` doesn't exist, then the default path to the directory containing the .env files will remain the current working directory.
+If the path specified by `ENV_DIR` is invalid, then the default path to the directory containing the .env files will remain the current working directory.

 ### ENV_PATH
 The `ENV_PATH` environment variable can be set to specify a custom path to the `.env` file to use.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--env-dir` command line argument or `ENV_DIR` environment variable, so any relative path will always be relative to the current working directory.